What are the different classes of IP address? What is the range of classes A, B, C, D, E?

 |E||240.0.0.0 to 247.255.255.255||1111||Experimental|

 The IP address ranges for a different class in the table are theoretically calculated.
-There are some special IP addresses which are reserved for a special purpose.
+There are some special IP addresses that are reserved for a special purpose.

 IP addresses having all zero’s or one’s either in the network id or host id are ruled out from all the IP address classes.
 These IP addresses are used for a special purpose.

 A related article that you may like to read: How does Computer Network Work?